benjamint08/probun/README.md

 ## A better web server for Bun.

 To get started, check out the routes folder.
 This is where you can define your routes.
+You can also add folders to the routes folder to create sub-routes.
+Go wild- probun loads all of them.

 ## Test the post requests in your terminal: